 - Now – not just tax companies, but EVERY app provider (email, finance, health, search, …) is solving the multi-device problem that way.

-- In sum: much of our personal data lives in clouds behind app providers.
+- In sum: much of our personal data lives in proprietary data formats, in clouds, behind app providers.

-- In any case, if you wanted to actually own your current data for a moment, you’d need to “ask for an export” of your data, via email, via API, or via some sort of browser download button.
+- If you wanted to own your current data just for a moment, you’d need to “ask for an export” of your data, via email, via API, or via some sort of download button.

 - Problem 2: Most people don’t even care about owning their data.